mrmasterplan/SFrame_meta_tools/README/README_sframe_create_full_cycle.txt

     Where selection.C might contain variable declarations like this:
     """"
+    // This is a comment
+    // comments are excluded as long as they don't look like declarations.
     //UInt_t RunNumber;
     int i;
-    //float f;
+    float f;
     vector<float> *v;/*
     vector<float> *el_eta;
     vector<float> *el_phi;*/
+    // vector<float> *mc_pdgID;
     """"
-    As can be seen, c-style comments can be used.
+    As can be seen, c++-style comments can be used.
 Commented out variable declarations will be used in commented form.
 The tree-name and the root-file name will be set to default values in the the config.xml file.
 These need to be adjusted for running.